KILMARNOCK, VIRGINIA

 Mostly I pulled but Thomas took some turns up front as well.
 We were a team.
 We stopped at Irvington (Mile 80) not realizing this rest stop was only two miles from the lunch stop at White Stone.
 We didn’t spend long at lunch, the live bluegrass band helped encourage us to leave sooner, and we headed for the last 24 miles.

 A large portion of this was out on the peninsula to Windmill Point where the Rappahannock empties into the Chesapeake.
 It was very windy out here.
 On our way out we had passed a family coming back and we did overtake them after we turned around.
 This really was a highlight.
 The father piloted a 3-seat Co-Motion tandem with his two young daughters aboard.
-They looked to be about 5 and 3 years old.
+They looked to be about five and three years old.
 The younger one was slumped over sleeping, her head across her folded arms.
 But her feet were clipped in and her legs were still peddling.
 Priceless.
-The mother rode behind and she pulled a Burley trailer with a one year old inside.
+The mother rode behind and she pulled a Burley trailer with a one-year-old inside.
 Sleeping.

 I waited for the family of five to arrive to talk with them although I didn’t ask any questions.
 I should have.